HashHaran/ZoraV3FlexiFlip/README.md

 # V3 𓀨

+## Barter Offers

+### Brief

+A new module supporting NFT barter has been added to ZORA V3 protocol.
+The module supports buying NFTs with not just crypto currencies but also with NFTs.
+It enables the user to buy an NFT with a combination of NFTs and crypto currencies.

+### Road Map

+To add bartering functionality to other modules like Asks and Reserve Auction.

 This repository contains the core contracts that compose the ZORA V3 Protocol.

 This protocol is a [Hyperstructure](https://www.jacob.energy/hyperstructures.html).
 It is unstoppable, free, expansive, permissionless, and credibly neutral.